MicrosoftDocs/visualstudio-docs/docs/debugger/string-visualizer-dialog-box.md

 While you are debugging in Visual Studio, you can view strings with the built-in string visualizer.
 The string visualizer shows strings that are too long for a data tip or debugger window.
 It can also help you identify malformed strings.

-The built-in string visualizer includes plain text, XML, HTML, and JSON options.
+The built-in string visualizers includes Text, XML, HTML, and JSON options.
 You can also open built-in visualizers for a few other types, such as [DataSet, DataTable, and DataView](../debugger/dataset-visualizer-dialog-box.md) objects, from the **Autos** or other debugger windows.

 > [!NOTE]
 > If you need to inspect XAML or WPF UI elements in a visualizer, see or [Inspect XAML properties while debugging](../xaml-tools/inspect-xaml-properties-while-debugging.md) or [How to use the WPF tree visualizer](../debugger/how-to-use-the-wpf-tree-visualizer.md).